The Zeiger Family Boat Building Page

 Aly and her cousin, Karly Jo, took turns sailing Selkie in July.

 In August we sailed with Luna to Admiralty Island, a bear sanctuary near Juneau.
-Our sisters, Beth and Kim were visiting from down south, and came along with us.
+Our sisters, Beth and Kim, visiting from down south, came with us.
 We had excellent summer weather, which allowed us to swim in the creek and ocean.
 We saw plenty of wildlife, but only one bear, which came by very late one night.
 It took us about two days to work our way over in light winds.
 Each night we anchored someplace new to gather on the beach or aboard Luna for dinner.

-Aly went for a swim at Indian Island, while Dad and Auntie Beth sailed Roan.
+Aly went for a swim at Indian Island,

-We anchored for a night at Outer Point and Shaman Island before catching a perfect wind the next morning for Admiralty Island.
+We anchored for a night at Outer Point and Shaman Island

 How far is it?
-About 7 nautical miles from Outer Point to Admiralty Island.
+About 7 nautical

 Once at Admiralty, the marine weather forecast called for a big blow, so we worked our way through the shoals to the mouth of a creek, where we secured all anchors.
 The blow wasn't bad at all, but we were snug!
 The good weather lasted till after we sailed home to Juneau.
 The next weekend it blew "like all the trumpets of the morn," as Gordon Bok put it.